foldda/charian/README.md

 Imagine moving house.
 Furniture is disassembled, packed into boxes, transported, and then reassembled at the destination.
 The freight company never needs to know what is inside each box — that is the mover's job at both ends.

 Charian works the same way: an object resolves and restores its own state directly against a shared, generic container at runtime[^1].
-The container can be serialized into a portable, language-independent text format called [**Recursive Delimited Array (RDA)**](https://github.com/foldda/rda) for easy transport.
+The container can be serialized into a portable, language-independent text format called [**RDA (Recursive Delimited Array)**](https://github.com/foldda/rda) for easy transport.

 [^1]: This idea is borrowed from the established late-binding technique—deciding how data matches a type at runtime rather than at compile time—and is applied specifically to allowing an object to read and write itself from a shared, evolving data stream.

+In the analogy—

-Boxes = RDA containers; freight company = any string-based communication; assembling furniture = self-binding.
+A freight company = any string-based communication; boxes = RDA containers; assembling furniture = self-binding.

 > _Self-binding_ means a data object decides how to map its own fields to and from the RDA container, instead of relying on an external schema or code generator.